fallemand/reservando/README.md

 # Reservando Frontend

-> This repository contains the new supplier portal, which is the tool suppliers use to add, edit and manage their inventory as well as check their invoices and manage financial matters.
+> Monorepo with all the reservando modules, including the frontend and the api.

 ## Table of content